Giant Revolt Advanced 3 Review

 Our Analysis and Test Results

 The Revolt Advanced 3 is built around Giant's Advanced composite frame and fork.
-This lightweight carbon frame features Giant's "versatile gravel geometry", full-length internal cable routing, integrated downtube protection, and mounts for racks and other accessories.
-It features Giant's Overdrive oversized fork steerer tube which is intended to provide maximum steering stiffness.
-The seat tube is D-shaped to fit the proprietary D-Fuse composite seat post that is designed to help absorb impact and vibration while riding.
+This lightweight carbon frame features Giant's "versatile gravel geometry," full-length internal cable routing, integrated downtube protection, and mounts for racks and other accessories.
+It features Giant's Overdrive oversized fork steerer tube, which is intended to provide maximum steering stiffness.
+The seat tube is D-shaped to fit the proprietary D-Fuse composite seat post and is designed to help absorb impact and vibration while riding.
 The Revolt comes in 6 frame sizes, XS, S, M, M/L, L, and XL.

-We measured our size large test model and found that it had a 575mm effective top tube with a 392mm reach.
+We measured our large test model and found a 575mm effective top tube with a 392mm reach.
 The head tube measured 71-degrees with a 73-degree seat tube angle.
 The chainstays were 425mm long with a 1046mm wheelbase and a 282mm bottom bracket height.
 It weighed 22 lbs and 7 oz set up tubeless without pedals.